Some affiliate links are provided below. Learn more.

 - Rope.
-I used sash cord (which you can buy here) for the basket and jute rope for the handles.
+I used sash cord (this stuff) and jute rope.

-- A rectangle of drop cloth, one per basket, and a rectangle of burlap, one per basket.
+- A rectangle of drop cloth and a rectangle of burlap.

 - This PDF, which contains the images I used on the front of my baskets.
 I found the first image on Wikimedia Commons, while the second is from The Graphics Fairy.

 To begin, apply a small amount of glue to the end of your rope.
 Curl it around until it creates a small circle, like so:

 Continue to curl the rope around itself, applying plenty of hot glue as you go.
 Don’t worry about the glue looking messy.
 As this is the bottom of the basket, you won’t see it anyway.

 Once your base is as wide as your jar, rest the jar on top of the rope.

 Then, wrap the rope up and around the jar, gluing as you go.
 As with the base, apply plenty of glue.
 Make sure there’s glue on every part of the rope, as otherwise the basket will end up with a hole in it.

 As you’ll need to remove the jar once you’re finished, you’ll want to stop the rope sticking to the jar.
 I found that the easiest way to do this was to take a moment to remove/shuffle the jar around as I went, which prevented any excess glue from drying on the jar itself.